For An Increase in Faith

 Last week after that weird occurrence on my phone, I began watching Michael Knowles’ interviews of a former witch, a former pyschic and then an exorcist, Fr.
 Dan Reehil.
 Michael Knowles spoke of hearing a gnarly voice when he was coming back to the Catholic church and I think someone from the videos described the evil one as a dark, formless shape and the reason being that the thing lacks the light of God so it is now dark.
 The dream I had happened not too long after I went to confession for the first time in 4 years.

 The sleep paralysis and nightmares about evil beings started very early for me.
-If I was to take a guess, it started around the time my father died, when I was 5, and pretty much stopped when I was around 17 or 18 years, after I awoke from a nightmare about a grotesque red hand grabbing my arm in bed.
+If I was to take a guess, it started around the time my father died, before I was 5 years (maybe 4 years), and pretty much stopped when I was around 17 or 18 years, after I awoke from a nightmare about a grotesque red hand grabbing my arm in bed.
 It burned where it touched even when I was awake.
 I had angrily said out loud as I stomped my feet from the room I had slept in to my room, “I am a child of God.
 This should not be happening to me.” and also speaking to God about it.
 It is the first time I got upset about the nightmares.
 I was always so afraid back then.
 After that day, I slept peacefully and well-rested, and started to love sleeping long hours.
-So, the nightmare in Jan 2023, was not the norm at the time I had it.
+I don’t think the nightmare in Jan 2023 was the norm for me at the time I had it.

 Thank you for reading today’s post.
 Remember to like this post and share it with your friends if you enjoyed it.
 Follow me on my blog, Katmira’s blog or my podcast, Amara’s Musings, to receive notifications whenever I have a new post.
 You can also subscribe below to get an email notification whenever a new post is out.
 This is particularly helpful if you don’t have a WordPress account.